LJacobDev/contact-reminder/dev_notes.md

     Make initial data stucture for how contacts and interactions will be saved and related to each other

+        create contact and its fields

+            name
+            type (friend, work colleague, make a custom list of contact types that the user can define)

+        create a data object that can store list of custom contact types / interaction types that gets loaded and filled into the combo box selections on future use

+        create interaction and its fields

+        give each contact a unique id

+        give each interaction a unique id

+        let the contact have a collection of interaction ids that it relates to rather than having it store the actual interaction data in its collection

+        the interaction should also have a reference of what contact ID it relates to

     Make initial placeholder type main view component

+    Get buttons to work (add, edit, save, delete for both contacts and interactions)

     tidy up dev_notes.md to have better appearance when viewing on github (break long lines of text to avoid getting horizontal scrollbar on it)